Why did you decide to become a writer?

 Once we took our kids on a 30-day trip across Europe.
 We rented apartments for a few days in some cities and tried to live like local folks by buying our groceries in the markets.
 Sometimes we made mistakes and ended up with some interesting ingredients.

 My favorite country to visit is Ireland.
-My husband and I have been there six times.
+My husband and I have been there seven times.
 Irish legends and locations are an important part of my Circle of Nine books.

 Who is in your family?